karthick0502/London-Food-Delivery-Scraper/README.md

 4. **Download the appropriate WebDriver:**
    - For Chrome, download from [here](https://googlechromelabs.github.io/chrome-for-testing/)
    - Make sure to download the WebDriver based on the chrome version you are using it.
-   - replace the chromedriver.exe file with your downloaded file and make sure the changes should apply to your settings.py file same here.
+   - replace the chromedriver.exe file (inside the UK_Restaurants folder) with your downloaded file and make sure the changes should apply to your settings.py file same here.
      ```sh
      SELENIUM_DRIVER_EXECUTABLE_PATH = <Your chromedriver path>
      ```